privacysandbox/attestation/README.md

 The attestation file is verified for consistency regularly to ensure the language included within the file remains unchanged and on the ad tech's server in the correct location.
 It's important to ensure that developers do not maintain multiple versions of the attestation file.
 In the future, it may be helpful for browsers or devices to routinely observe attestation files so that differences from expectation attestations could be highlighted to the ecosystem.

 We strive to bring enhanced transparency to the use of the Privacy Sandbox relevance and measurement APIs.
 Therefore, besides placing the file on a server, we will generate reports that share enrollment and attestation related information for each enrolled developer.
 These reports will be designed to help a wide variety of interested parties gain more understanding and context around who is using these APIs.

-## Notes

-[^1]:
-     Even though the Potential Privacy Model for the Web document was written with the web in mind, it still describes the core privacy threat that the Privacy Sandbox as a whole is designed to protect, and we apply the principle to both web and Android.